top of page

 Excuse me if I don’t feel like celebrating and making New Year intentions right yet, it feels too early.

-So to be honest, I’ll probably get with the programme and set some intentions and sankalpa (more on that next blog post) for 2021 cause that’s the yearly calendar Aotearoa chooses to observe.
+So to be honest, I’ll probably get with the programme and set some intentions and sankalpa each January cause that’s the yearly calendar Aotearoa chooses to observe.

 But I’ll also continue to listen to the quiet rhythms of the earth for guidance.